mrigankpawagi/HinglishEval/README.md

 ## Usage

-Here is a brief overview on duplicating the results, running the codes and evaluating the models on the HinglishEval benchmark.
+Follow the instructions below to reproduce the results presented in the paper.

 ### 1. Cloning the Repository

-Clone the repository using the following command:

 ```bash
 git clone https://github.com/mrigankpawagi/HinglishEval.git